nizwant/cloud_computing_project/README.md

 # Cloud-project

+### Project description
+There is no official description of the project in our group, so I will try to create one base on lecture and guidelines from previous years.

+### Products and services we might use

+This section covers only GCP services.
+Goal of this course is to learn about cloud computing, so we should use `serverless` services and not focus on `VMs`.
+Ideally, we should configure everything using `Terraform`.

+- Cloud Run - dockerized applications
+- Cloud Functions
+- App Engine - maybe for simple web interface
+- storage (idk yet what product to use) - maybe mongoDB Atlas, or Cloud SQL
+- queuing (not sure yet)
+- some kind of load balancing or proxy

 ### Modules

 - *algorithm* that finds similarity between audio tracks (core, this will take most of the time)